Varicose Veins: Herbal Formula in Ayurvedic Treatments

 Mechanism of Action

-The food supplements VEINISH with VASKO, it helps Venous and arterial endothelial fatty deposits dissolved and the damaged valves in veins (failed to hold the blood leaking backwards) get repaired to regain the tensile strength.
+The food supplements VEINISH with VASKO, it helps Venous and arterial endothelial fatty deposits dissolve and the damaged valves in veins (failed to hold the blood leaking backwards) get repaired to regain tensile strength.
 Fresh collagen fibers are laid down parallel to the old ones and new connective tissue is formed in the valves.
-The new endothelium grown will contribute the strength enough to have sufficient tensile strength to hold venous blood at compartments against the gravity.
-In arteries also repair of the endothelium after dissolving the fatty deposits is happening.
-The same way in lower limb arterial narrowing (Burger's Disease) that ends in gangrene is also reversible with help of VEINISH with VASKO.
+The new endothelium grown contributes to the strength enough to have sufficient tensile strength to hold venous blood at compartments against the gravity.